 With proper servicing, a well-made UPS can operate safely and reliably for as long as 20 years.
 Without proper servicing, even the best UPS is significantly more likely to fail when you can least afford it.
 Companies in the market for UPS hardware, therefore, should also choose an appropriate UPS service plan from a service provider with the experience, know-how and resources to provide comprehensive, high-quality support.

-For more information on selecting the proper services for your system, please see the white papers "Choosing a UPS Service Plan" and "The not so shocking truth about UPS safety" available on www.eaton.com/ pq/whitepapers.
+For more information on selecting the proper services for your system, please visit Eaton.com/UPSservices.